cdktf/cdktf-provider-launchdarkly/docs/project.python.md

 - *Type:* typing.Union[bool, cdktf.IResolvable]

-Whether requesters can approve or decline their own request.
+Set to `true` if requesters can approve or decline their own request.
 They may always comment.
+Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/project#can_review_own_request Project#can_review_own_request}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/project#can_review_own_request Project#can_review_own_request}

 ---